 The Youth Choir is open to all elementary school children of the parish.
-The choir sings at the 9:30 A.M. liturgy one Sunday a month (September through April) as well as Christmas eve, Palm Sunday and Easter Sunday.
+The choir sings at the 9:30 A.M. liturgy one Sunday a month (September through June) as well as Christmas eve, Palm Sunday and Easter Sunday.
 Rehearsals are on Thursdays, 4:30 to 5:15 P.M.
 Any child who enjoys singing is encouraged to join us.
-To learn more, parents are welcome to call St. Alice Gallagher at 215-322-1932 or email@example.com.
+To learn more, parents are welcome to contact St. Alice Gallagher at 215-322-1932 or firstname.lastname@example.org.

 It is the mission of this ministry to prepare and deliver meals